fbartels/zarafa-webmeetings-docker/README.md

 ```
 This installs a little helper script into **/usr/local/bin** that will be used for subsequent starts.

+Warning: when running the above command the env.conf file in /etc/z-container/webmeetings will be overwritten (with creating a backup before).

 # Updating
 The packages inside the container can be updated by executing